10 Minute Morning Yoga Routine:

 So, what are some good yoga maneuvers for those who don’t have a lot of time, but still want to experience the benefits and impact yoga can make by doing it daily?

-1. While kneeling down on the floor, touch your big toes together, and sit your butt, almost on the backs of your heels.
+1. While kneeling down on the floor, touch your big toes together, and sit your buttocks, almost on the backs of your heels.

 2. While your big toes can be touching, your leg’s (or knees) should be about hip width apart.